-- November 15 for the graduates of the Fall semester - March 15 for the graduates of the Spring semester and the Summer session
+- November 15 for the graduates of the Fall and Spring semesters - March 15 for the graduates of the Summer session

 Any delay in applying may delay graduation.
 The formal conferring of degrees by the President occurs annually at the Commencement on the second Friday of each July.